lulab/COME_beta/README.md

 1. Installation and Requirements
 ===============

+COME requires R(>=2.15.2) and its package "randomForest" and "rhd5" pre-installed in a linux system.

 COME doesn't need installation.
-Users need to download the bin folder (which contains source codes and level 2 models) into his working directory.
-Also, users need to download the CPL files into the bin folder under your working directory.
+  First, users need to download the bin folder (which contains source codes and level 2 models) from the github into his working directory.
-R(>=2.15.2) and its package "randomForest" and "rhd5"

-You can compile and install RNAcode like this:

-# ./configure
-# make
-# make install (as root)

-See INSTALL for details and more advanced installation options.
+  Second, users need to download and unzip the CPL files (http://lulab.life.tsinghua.edu.cn/RNAfinder/come/CPL_files.tar.gz).
+The unzipped files need to be placed in the bin folder under your working directory.